jimishol/Nash-equilibria-by-maxima-CAS/README.md

 [maxima](https://maxima.sourceforge.io/index.html) or his equally very nice graphical interface [wxmaxima](https://wxmaxima-developers.github.io/wxmaxima/).

 (The files were created by using exclusively the lovely 'wxmaxima' graphical interface.
-To acquire the equilibriums one does not actually need the 'wxmaxima' interface and the corresponded .wxmx files.)
+To acquire the equilibria one does not actually need the 'wxmaxima' interface and the corresponded .wxmx files.)